meljoy1099/fantasy-football-draft-analysis/README.md

 <img src = "./images/adp_2021_Defense_hist.jpeg" width=70%> <br />

 Most years the top scoring defense is taken after the intial draft like we see in 2020.
-The best strategy for defense is to stream by match ups every week.
+The best strategy for defense is to target a late round defense with a good week 1 matchup, and continue to use free agent defenses that have a good match up that week.

 <img src = "./images/adp_2020_Defense_hist.jpeg" width=70%> <br />

+## Baseline Linear Regression Model

+The average error in the predictions (RMSE) from a linear regression model for the 2021 season were 12.4 points for quarterbacks, 10.5 points for running backs, 9.6 points for wide receivers, and 8.7 points for tight ends.
+To improve upon these scores, I deployed an ARIMAX time series model.

 ## ARIMAX Modeling

-After developing a data driven draft strategy, I built an ARIMAX time series model using each player's weekly PPR fantasy points and snaps counts data from NFL seasons 2017 - 2021 to project the 2022 season.
+To best implement a data driven draft strategy, I built an ARIMAX time series model using each player's weekly PPR fantasy points and snaps counts data from NFL seasons 2017 - 2021 to project the 2022 season.

 ### Seasonality